Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 Although there are a lot of advantages of single tooth dentures, there are some downsides too.

-These dentures are really fragile and would break apart when they fall.
-You may need its replacement or repair.
+• Denture Fractures: These dentures are really fragile and would break apart when they fall on hard floors or objects.
+If that happens, you may need its replacement or repair of the denture.

-The denture material causes allergy in some individuals.
+• Allergic Reaction: The denture material causes an allergic reaction in some individuals.
 You may notice itching or discomfort.
 Seek prompt advice if facing anything like this.

 Costs of Single Tooth Dentures